TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

  * It is possible for a VM to be in state 'receiving' while zone\_state transitions through several states.

- * KVM VMs can show state 'stopping' when zone\_state is running but the guest OS has been notified that it should perform an orderly shutdown.
+ * HVM VMs can show state 'stopping' when zone\_state is running but the guest OS has been notified that it should perform an orderly shutdown.

 The rest of this section describes the possible values for the 'state' and